SIBO Breath Test Diet Guideline – General Requirements and Sample Menu

 SIBO Breath Test Diet Guidelines

-- Wait at least 14 days before beginning the breath test if you recently had antibiotic therapy, runny diarrhoea, colonoscopies, barium studies or enemas
+- Wait at least TWO WEEKS if you recently had antibiotic therapy, enema or runny diarrhoea,

 - If you are uncertain if something will affect the test, AVOID the product or consult your physician prior to starting the test.